Koolewong railway station

 Koolewong railway station is located on the Main Northern line in New South Wales, Australia.
 It serves the southern Central Coast suburb of Koolewong opening on 29 November 1920.

-Koolewong was originally known as "Glenrock" but the name Koolewong was selected by the NSW Railways and the locality subsequently also became known as Koolewong.
+Koolewong was originally known as Glenrock but the name Koolewong was selected by the NSW Railways and the locality subsequently also became known as Koolewong.

 Platforms and services

 Koolewong has two side platforms.
 It is serviced by NSW TrainLink Central Coast & Newcastle Line services travelling from Sydney Central to Newcastle.
-Platform 1 is about 4 cars long and platform 2 is about 2 cars long.
+Platform 1 is about 4 cars long and platform 2 is about 2 cars long but only the rear car open its doors.

 Transport links

-Busways operate two routes via Koolewong station:
+Busways operates two bus routes via Koolewong station, under contract to Transport for NSW: